-- Blasting. - 2.
+- 1. Blasting. - 2.
 Removal of overburden. - 3.
 Processing to produce aggregates of sand, gravel and rock only. - 4.
 Storage of this material. - 5.
-Construction and maintenance of plant, machinery and buildings. - 6.
-Other ancillary works connected with such operations.
+Construction and maintenance of plant, machinery and buildings. - Other ancillary works connected with such operations.

-[new text to be added]
+Rainwater tank

+A tank used for collecting and storing rainwater.

+Refuse transfer station

+means a facility where waste collected from waste generators is compacted before being taken to a waste deposal site.

+Requiring authority

+Residential accessorv building

-Refuse transfer means a facility where waste collected from waste generators is compacted before station being taken to a waste deposal site.
-Requiring authority has the same meaning as in the RMA.
-Residential accessory building means an accessory building which is either: Incidental to the use of a dwelling on a site; or Incidental to the residential use of a site.
+means an accessory building which is either:

+- Incidental to the use of a dwelling on a site; or - Incidental to the residential use of a site.

 It may include a garage or carport, a shed, a workshop, an office, a building used for a home occupation, a recreation room, a spa pool or swimming pool.

-It does not include any of the following: a sleepout or other buildings that generally form part of a dwelling a building which contains a kitchen sink, cooking or dishwashing facility.
+- a sleepout or other buildings that generally form part of a dwelling - a building which contains a kitchen sink, cooking or dishwashing facility.

 Note: The terms 'accessory building', 'building', 'dwelling', 'residential use' and 'sleepout' are defined elsewhere in this section.

 Residential uses means any use of land or buildings for a dwelling or for uses ancillary or incidental to a dwelling.

+and other eating places

-Restaurant, cafe and other eating places means land or buildings where food is sold to the public for eating on the premises.
+Restaurant, cafe means land or buildings where food is sold to the public for eating on the premises.
 It may include premises licensed under the Sale of Liquor Act 1989.
 Part of the trade of the premises may involve sale of food to be eaten off the premises ie takeaway food.

-Restricted discretionary activity has the same meaning as in the RMA.
+Restricted discretionary activity